MLH-Fellowship/game-of-life/README.md

 ## Round 2: Rules

 - Define a main loop and a `step` function. `step` should update a board using the rules of the game of Life.

+## Round 3: Cleanup

+- Make it pretty any way you want :)